alan-kudelko/OpenGL/README.md

-# OpenGL Framework – WIP Engine by Alan Kudełko
+# OpenGL Framework – by Alan Kudełko

 Welcome to my OpenGL framework – a modular, component-based foundation for building real-time 2D/3D applications in C++ using OpenGL.
 This project serves as both a learning journey and a functional base for developing larger projects, including games such as an Arkanoid-style clone.